muhammadawais05/muhammadawais05/README.md

 # 💫 About Me:
 Motivated software engineer with 3 years of industry experience, excelling in both Frontend and Backend development.
-Skilled in React Native with 1 year of expertise, demonstrating adaptability in cross-platform mobile app development.
+Skilled in React Native with 1.5 years of expertise, demonstrating adaptability in cross-platform mobile app development.
 A solid foundation in computer science principles, coupled with a proactive approach to learning new technologies, positions me as a versatile and forward-thinking Full Stack Developer.
 Eager to contribute innovative solutions to your team.
 <br>